20YoussefDhouib02/Cyberattacks-Detection/readme.rst

 This repository represents the deployment phase of a Cyberattacks detection model using Streamlit.

 A Google Drive link to a data sample with its actual results is provided so you can compare them with the model predictions.
-In fact, the combined version of both data presents 30% of the BoT-IoT 10-Best Subset.
+The combined version of both data presents 30% of the BoT-IoT 10-Best Subset.

 ====================================================================================================